shivman7/Crawler/README.md

     ./dockerBuild_async.sh
 ## For Promise version
     ./dockerBuild.sh

-# Result
-To see the result of the Crawler open redis-cli on your system and type the following commands.
 ## For redis-cli run
     npm run ssh-redis

+# Result
+To see the result of the Crawler open redis-client on your system and type the following commands.
 ## For getting Occurnce
     HGETALL _count
 ## For getting Params